drkitt/godot-input-buffer/README.md

 ## Demo

 I made a replica of the Google Chrome dino game to test the input buffer (and practice a few other things, like saving & loading data and working with Godot's UI features).
 It's included in this repository if you want to try it out.
+Press the spacebar to jump and press the escape key to toggle the input buffer on and off.
+You may notice it's easier to quickly jump up and down when the buffer is on.